Fighting over fan numbers at sporting events

 Hailee Jennings is a senior at Tunkhannock and also does track and field.

-"It's more understandable for inside sports but outside sports, I think, more than 250 people should be allowed," Jennings said.
+"It's more understandable for inside sports, but outside sports, I think, more than 250 people should be allowed," Jennings said.

 Katie Gavek has two kids who play sports.
 She believes capping the number would leave some parents out when their kids want them in.

 "Support both directions.
-You're supporting your child and your child is knowing that you're there to support them, so it goes both directions.
+You're supporting your child, and your child is knowing that you're there to support them, so it goes both directions.
 It's the bond.
-Once again, it all comes down to a bond and it seems like nobody cares," said Gavek.
+Once again, it all comes down to a bond, and it seems like nobody cares," said Gavek.

 Last Friday night, Shikellamy High School played Jersey Shore in front of a crowd of about 500 people.
 That number was approved by the borough of Sunbury before the game.